yu-ming-chen/tp/docs/UserGuide.md

  \- | INDEX | Required | Index of the budget displayed on NUSave
  n/ | NAME | Optional | Name of the budget to be edited to p/ | THRESHOLD | Optional | Threshold of the budget to be edited to

- >⚠ Although both NAME and THRESHOLD fields are optional, you must have at least one of the prefix and
- > corresponding parameters present.

-✏ Example:
+You can use this command to edit the budget at the given `INDEX`.

+When you edit a budget, the information on its budget card will be updated immediately.

-Format: `edit 2 n/NUS Computing club`
+✏ Example: `edit 2 n/NUS Computing Club`

-This will edit a budget at **index 2** to be **renamed "NUS Computing Club"**.
+This will rename the budget at index 2 to "NUS Computing Club" as seen in Figure 5.2.3.1 below:

 ![Example of edit budget command](images/CommandScreenShots/5_2_3_1_editBudget.png)